York Meetinghouse

 The York Meetinghouse is a historic, American Quaker meeting house that is located at 135 West Philadelphia Street in York, York County, Pennsylvania.

 It was added to the National Register of Historic Places in 1975.

 History and architectural features

 Built in 1766, this historic structure was expanded in 1783.
 The original building was a two-bay brick structure with a gable roof.
 The addition nearly doubled the size of the building.
 It is a two-bay brick structure with another entrance and window.
 The meeting house is still used for regular worship.

-It was added to the National Register of Historic Places in 1975.